erik-riklund/forma/packages/compiler/README.md

 ### 🧩 Components

 Components are modular elements that encapsulate both structure and functionality.
 They support **properties**, which allow you to pass dynamic data into the component, enabling customization and reusability.
 Additionally, components can include **block content**, providing a way to define content within the component's structure.
 This flexibility makes it easy to create complex, hierarchical UIs while maintaining a clean and declarative syntax.

-Components are designed to be self-contained, meaning they manage their own scope and do not interfere with other components.
-This isolation ensures predictable behavior and simplifies debugging.
-Furthermore, components can leverage [**named slots**](#🔌-named-slots) to define specific areas where custom content can be injected, offering even more control over layout and design.

 ```html
 <!-- 'button' here refers to the component name, not an HTML tag -->